 30th December 2018 – Online tax return submission

 GOV.UK’s online service is not only useful for completing and submitting your tax return, you can also use it to check your details, look at your previous returns and print out a hard copy of your tax calculation.
 This will also provide insight to all activities relating to, capital gains tax, income tax, corporate taxes and tax refunds.

 Check out the GOV.UK website for more information about paying your Self Assessment tax bill through your tax code.

-31 January 2019 – Self Assessment online tax return deadline and first Payment on Account for the 2018/19 tax year
+31st January 2019 – Self Assessment online tax return deadline and first Payment on Account for the 2018/19 UK tax year

-This is the biggest date of the whole year for many self-employed people and small business owners.
-If you’re earning any income outside of PAYE, you’ll need to submit what is known as a Self Assessment tax return, which is the document that tells HMRC what you earned, what you need to pay in tax, and the amount of money you need to pay back.
+This is the biggest date of the whole year for many self employed people and small business owners.
+If you’re earning any income outside of PAYE tax, you’ll need to submit what is known as a Self Assessment tax return, which is the document that tells HMRC what you earned, what you need to pay in tax, and the amount of money you need to pay back.

-Self Assessment submissions are due by midnight on 31st January.
-Miss it, and you could end up being forced to pay a considerable penalty.
+Self Assessment submissions for the self employed are due by midnight on 31st January.
+Miss it, and you could end up being forced to pay a considerable penalty for HMRC to collect.
 You’ll also need to submit your first Payment on Account for the 2018/19 tax year on this date, with the second to follow six months down the line.
 If you owe any money for the previous tax year, the balancing payment will also be due on this date.

 There are several ways to complete and submit your Self Assessment tax return.
 The first, and historically the most popular, is filling your document out by hand and sending it through the post.
 This submission method is slowly being phased out as people turn towards tax software instead.

-You can also hire the services of an accountant to complete your tax return for you, and they will correspond with HMRC on your behalf if there are any issues or discrepancies.
+You can also hire the services of an accountant to complete your online return for you, and they will correspond with HMRC on your behalf if there are any issues or discrepancies.

 And then we come full circle.
 The 2018/19 tax year draws to a close, and you’re ready to do it all over again!